 On the seventh day of my solo safari through Uganda’s wild northeast, I left the Kidepo Savannah Lodge in the late morning, driving five hours south to Moroto, breaking the journey for a bear, a snack, and studying my position on the route map.
 I made brief stops for petrol and snack supplies, admired the vast dry, and rugged Karamoja region, and stared at the uniqueness of the region’s unexplored cultures.

-I was to spend two nights with one of the most prized cultural tribes of Uganda, left to the ancient practices of nomadism.
-I drove passed colorfully attired nomads grazing scattered herds of cattle and goats.
+I was scheduled to spend two nights with one of Uganda’s most prized cultural tribes, who still practice ancient nomadic traditions.
+As I drove past them, I saw nomads dressed in colorful attire grazing their herds of cattle and goats.
 Vast fields of sunflowers, sorghum, and corn raced by my window and faded in the dust trailing my cruiser into Moroto Town.
 I spent an hour walking in Moroto streets before driving to my lodging at Kara-Tunga Guesthouse to be welcomed by Ivan and his cheerful team.

 When to go